What it is

 Run a quick self-check and report to the user:

-1. Identify yourself: are you Claude Code, Gemini CLI, Codex CLI, Aider,
+1. Identify yourself: Claude Code, Codex CLI, Cursor (CLI or IDE agent),

 - Claude Code: CLAUDE.md